terrytang0905/TT_Tech_Space/blogs/2017-01-31-mondrian-olap-analysis-note.md

 #### 3.1.架构层级

 * a.presentation layer

 	The presentation layer determines what the end-user sees on his or her monitor, and how he or she can interact to ask new questions.

 * b.dimensional layer

 	The dimensional layer parses, validates and executes MDX queries

 * c.star layer

 	The star layer is responsible for maintaining an aggregate cache.
 An aggregation is a set of measure values ('cells') in memory, qualified by a set of dimension column values.

 * d.storage layer

 	It is responsible for providing aggregated cell data, and members from dimension tables.

 #### 3.2.数据存储与策略-Storage and aggregation strategies

-- Three kinds of data need to be stored: fact table data (the transactional records), aggregates, and dimensions.
+- Three kinds of data need to be stored:**fact table data (the transactional records), aggregates, and dimensions**.
 - Pre-computed aggregates are necessary for large data sets, otherwise certain queries could not be answered without reading the entire contents of the fact table.
 - In some ROLAP systems these are explicitly managed by the OLAP server; in other systems, the tables are declared as materialized views, and they are implicitly used when the OLAP server issues a query with the right combination of columns in the group by clause.
 - The final component of the aggregation strategy is the cache.
 The cache holds pre-computed aggregations in memory so subsequent queries can access cell values without going to disk.